cosmicmarley17/wazzupbot/README.md

 You can generate an invite URL to add the bot to a Discord server from your [Discord Developer Portal](https://discord.com/developers/applications).

 ## License
-This code is licensed under the GNU General Public License v3.0.
+This program is licensed under the GNU General Public License v3.0.
 See LICENSE for details.